bonfacemasira/To-Do-List/README.md

 * React JS is the framework used to create the components.

 ## Known Bugs
-* Sort by date is not working as expected
+* Changing background images on refresh is working progress

 ## Authors Info
 LinkedIn - [Bonface Masira](https://www.linkedin.com/in/bonface-masira-975447a4)